usarscotus/legal-directory/fre/rule_803.md

 &nbsp;&nbsp;(9) Public Records of Vital Statistics.
 A record of a birth, death, or marriage, if reported to a public office in accordance with a legal duty.

-(10) Absence of a Public Record.
+&nbsp;&nbsp;(10) Absence of a Public Record.
 Testimony — or a certification under Rule 902 — that a diligent search failed to disclose a public record or statement if:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) the testimony or certification is admitted to prove that

-(i) the record or statement does not exist; or
+&nbsp;&nbsp;(i) the record or statement does not exist; or

-(ii) a matter did not occur or exist, if a public office regularly kept a record or statement for a matter of that kind; and
+&nbsp;&nbsp;(ii) a matter did not occur or exist, if a public office regularly kept a record or statement for a matter of that kind; and

 &nbsp;&nbsp;&nbsp;&nbsp;(B) in a criminal case, a prosecutor who intends to offer a certification provides written notice of that intent at least 14 days before trial, and the defendant does not object in writing within 7 days of receiving the notice — unless the court sets a different time for the notice or the objection.

-(11) Records of Religious Organizations Concerning Personal or Family History.
+&nbsp;&nbsp;(11) Records of Religious Organizations Concerning Personal or Family History.
 A statement of birth, legitimacy, ancestry, marriage, divorce, death, relationship by blood or marriage, or similar facts of personal or family history, contained in a regularly kept record of a religious organization.

-(12) Certificates of Marriage, Baptism, and Similar Ceremonies.
+&nbsp;&nbsp;(12) Certificates of Marriage, Baptism, and Similar Ceremonies.
 A statement of fact contained in a certificate:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) made by a person who is authorized by a religious organization or by law to perform the act certified;